guido57/MyTinyGPS/README.md

 # MyTinyGPS

-This code is forked from an example framo https://github.com/mikalhart/TinyGPSPlus
+This code is forked from https://github.com/mikalhart/TinyGPSPlus/tree/master/examples/UsingCustomFields by

 Its purpose is to show how parse and use GPGSV and GPSSA to show:
 - satellites in view